October 9, 2024

 Amplify the message by hiring outspoken influencers, especially those with a history of advocating for similar causes.
 Give them creative freedom to transform your message into content that’s consistent with their style and tailored to their audience’s tastes.

 Maintain an even tone when you deliver your rallying cry.
-A study of thousands of influencer marketing examples on Chinese platform Weibo showed that brands maximize the ROI of influencer marketing when they express a medium level of positivity, among other strategies.
+A study of thousands of influencer partnerships on Chinese platform Weibo showed that brands maximize the ROI of influencer marketing when they express a medium level of positivity, among other strategies.
 Samsonite hit the mark with its influencers’ mix of sarcasm, humor, and inspiration.

 (The researchers chose to study a platform in China because the country has one of the world’s most sophisticated influencer industries).